j-morano/contemporary-z/README.md

 2. If a folder name is introduced, `z` jumps to the folder (if available) and adds it to the folders database (if it is not already added).

-3. If a substring is introduced, `z` searches in the database for coincidences, and outputs the list, as in the case 1.
+3. If a substring or substrings are introduced, `z` searches in the database for coincidences.
+If there is only one coincidence, `z` accesses the folder directly.
+If there are 2 or more coincidences, `z` outputs the list, as in the case 1.